IT Contractor Mortgages Guide

 I'm starting my first contract?
 Can I get a mortgage?

-Yes, there are lenders happy to consider applicants starting on their first contract.
-To qualify, you'll need to have at least a couple of years permanent employment in the same or a similar role.
+To qualify, you'll usually need to have at least a couple of years permanent employment in the same or a similar role.

 How will my IT contractor income be assessed?